MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

     company_url: ''
     company_logo: ''
     date_start: 2022-12-01
-    date_end: ''
+    date_end: '2024-01-01'
     summary: |
       Responsibilities include:
-      - improving YOLOv5(a target detection model) to achieve a real-time mechanism for rice classification.
+      - Improving YOLOv5(a target detection model) to achieve a real-time mechanism for rice classification.
-      - improving ConvNeXt-Tiny(a convolutional neural network) to achieve a completeness-evaluating mechanism for a certain type of rice.
+      - Improving ConvNeXt-Tiny(a convolutional neural network) to achieve a completeness-evaluating mechanism for a certain type of rice.
-      - utilizing K-means(a clustering method in machine learning) to calculate the chalk area of rice.
+      - Utilizing K-means(a clustering method in machine learning) to calculate the chalk area of rice.

       Achievements include:
       - a Chinese software copyright.
+      - a SCI paper (under review).

   - position: A Management and Service System for Data on Agricultural Machinery Operations
     company_name: Participant
     company_url: ''